 - Fill all of the RAM slots with the highest capacity chips.

 - A 64-bit computer & operating system.

 - A fast clock speed of 2.2 GHz or more.

 - A fast hard drive rotational speed, e.g., 7,500 or 10,000 rpm, or a solid state drive.

 - A fast Network Interface.
 A 1 Gigabit per second (Gbps) card on your server can increase bandwidth.

-If you are running QuickBooks in a terminal server environment, you can estimate the amount of RAM on the server in two ways.
-The first is that you need 0.5 GB of addressable RAM for each user.
+If you run QuickBooks in a terminal server environment, you can estimate the amount of RAM on the server in two ways.
+The first is you need 0.5 GB of addressable RAM for each user.
 If you have five users, you need 2.5 GB of RAM.
 The second way is: